Want to find the most relevant information possible on Twitter?

 Then you need to use Twitter Advanced Search.

-In this guide, I’ll break down everything about the social channel’s advanced feature and how you can use it to improve your business.
+In this guide, I’ll break down everything about the social channel’s advanced features and how you can use them to improve your business.

 What You’ll Learn: